Luiss1776/Ticket-LifeCycle/README.md

 - Create a help ticket as an End-user
 - Assignment and Communication
-- Work on the issue for the Client/ End-User.
+- Opperate on the issue for the Client/ End-User.
 - Resolution & Feedback

 <h2>Lifecycle Stages</h2>